Handpicked: The Best Wine Decanters for Every Occasion | Wine Enthusiast

 $99.95 Wine Enthusiast

-Best for Outdoor Decanting: Double-Wall Wine Saver Decanter
+Double-Wall Wine Saver Decanter

 Planning a wine-splashed soiree in your backyard?
 This model has thermal-insulated walls to maintain a beverage’s prime serving temperature.
 Pro tip: You can use it to serve batched cocktails as well.
 The Saver also comes with an air-tight stopper, so your drink will stay fresh and chilled for short-term storage.
 Take things to the next level with some matching glasses.

-$35.99-$45.99 Wine Enthusiast
+$19.99+ Wine Enthusiast

-The Flashiest: WE Art Series Diamond Iridescent Wine Decanter
+WE Art Series Flame Decanter

-$38.99 Wine Enthusiast
+$99 Wine Enthusiast

 How We Picked These Decanters